dukelec/cdbus/Readme.md

 The RX data sampling point for reception is at 1/2 bit; for TX readback, it's at 3/4 bit.

+Lower-priority nodes back off during arbitration and retransmit after the bus is idle, until successful or cancelled by the user.

 ### Break Sync Mode (CDBUS-BS)

 In CDBUS-A mode, if the low-speed portion takes longer, it can become a bottleneck for communication efficiency.